hjstoff/CMake-basic-cfg/mddocs/README.md

-# snellius-workernodes
+# CMake basic configuration reference system

-## Snellius', and its current OS distribution, is the primary target and reference system
+## ' Snellius', and its current OS distribution, is the primary target and reference system
-Project "snellius-workernodes", is a prototypical experiment for developing and building programs written in C++, and possibly in C, and configured with CMake.
+are the primary reference system for the programming projects that use this setup for developing and building programs written in C++, and possibly in C, and configured with CMake.

-The project is named "snellius-workernodes", after the primary platform that the programs are developed for: "Snellius" the current Dutch national supercomputer for academia.
+"Snellius.surf.nl" is the current Dutch national supercomputer for academia.
 "Snellius" currently (May/June 2025) is a cluster of GNU/Ĺinux nodes currently configured with version 9.x of the RHEL operating system distribution.

-Snellius consists mostly of batch nodes, workernodes.
-This project by design is restricted to handling data concerning workernode names and workernode types of Snellius, and related attributes that pertain to analyzing and reporting of "downtime", or "non-availablility: of the production environment.
+Several of the settings stem from restrictions and requirements pertaining tho this reference system.

 ### Restrictions on versions of the tooling
 One important requirement for the programs built with this project configuration